-I am a Chilean author.
-I like to think I’m good at what I do, but that’s an opinion I undoubtedly share with all the writers in the world, so it doesn’t distinguish me much from any of them.
-The task of you remembering mine among thousands of names is not easy either, considering that the genre that chose me (I didn’t choose it, it was simply a vital need) involves high fantasy and science fiction.
+I am a writer.
+I like to think I’m a good one, but that’s an opinion I undoubtedly share with every author in the world, so it doesn’t distinguish me much from any of them.
+Making you remember my name among thousands of others isn’t easy, considering that the literary and digital marketplaces are saturated, and I’ve even come to think there are more authors than readers these days.

 But please remember this one: Leo of Monte Cristo.